ofithcheallaigh/masters_project/README.md

 As of today (170922) the exact title of my project is still to be set, but I expect it to be something related to "the edge".

-Addint htis text as a test.
-Adding a new line.

 ## Table of Contents
 1. [Notes on Edge Devices and Edge Contents](Notes/edge_notes.md)
 2. [Notes for Literature Review](Notes/Research%20Articles/)